Seek Returns logo

 Min

-SW’s P/B Ratio of 1.37 is in the lower quartile for the Packaging & Containers industry.
+SW’s P/B Ratio of 1.23 is in the lower quartile for the Containers & Packaging industry.
 From a value investing perspective, this is favorable, as it suggests the stock is trading at a discount to its net asset value and may offer a greater margin of safety.

-AMCR vs. SW: A comparison of their P/B Ratio against the Packaging & Containers industry benchmark.
+AMCR vs. SW: A comparison of their Price-to-Book Ratio (MRQ) against the Containers & Packaging industry benchmark.

 Valuation at a Glance